AntoineHo/SAVi/README.md

 the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-SAVi is distributed WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+SAVi is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the file LICENSE for more details.